Pawel-Kica/no-brainer-sdk/README.md

 ## Enjoy 🚀🚀🚀

-I appreciate all the improvements ideas, feel free to create a pull request or just contact me.
+I appreciate all ideas for improvement, feel free to create a pull request or just contact me.

 <h3 align="center">Reach me out on</h3>